 Literature: Lexicons by Vollmer, E. Benezit, on-line Wikipedia in English, German and Russian.

 Inscription: signed and dated (19)62 in pencil lower right, author‘s philosophical saying in Russian and Hebrew (in English translation: The beginning, the saddest beginning is better than the happiest end)..

-Technique: oil on canvas.
+Technique: original lithograph on paper.
 Original period frame.